 Nissan: The Japanese automaker sent out a press release this morning announcing that its operations were not affected but the company is “working closely with global humanitarian partners to determine how the company and employees in the region can contribute to aid efforts in the aftermath of this event.”

-Google is harnessing the power of the Internet to help put people’s minds at ease.
-The search engine giant launched the Japanese Quake Person Finder
+Google: Google is harnessing the power of the Internet to help put people’s minds at ease.
+The search engine giant launched the Japanese Quake Person Finder this morning.

 Obviously this is just a small sampling of the businesses, ogranizations and government agencies that will provide assistance to Japan.